 We have approximately 1,100 volunteers who work at our six hospitals across Grey Bruce.
 Our volunteers give their time in over 40 different areas.
 They assist on nursing units, work in various clinics, operate gift shops, escort patients and visitors and give directions as well as assist staff in many different departments.
 Our wide range of opportunities means we can find a volunteer job to suit most individuals.

-“The hospital could not function the same without our volunteers,” says Kim McFaul, GBHS, Volunteer Coordinator.
+“The hospital could not function the same without our volunteers,” says Kim McFaul, GBHS, Manager, Volunteer Services.
 “Often when people are in hospital, their families are facing stressful and difficult times.
 Our volunteers are there, offering a helping hand and a warm smile to people when they need it most.
 We are extremely grateful to everyone who volunteers at GBHS.”

 • Give back to your community